-In 2021, mergers and acquisitions (M&A) in the U.S. alone hit a record-breaking $2.9 trillion.
+In 2021, mergers and acquisitions (M&A) in the U.S. alone hit a record-breaking $2.9 trillion and M&A has not slowed down since.
 The accounting profession has seen an increase in upward mergers and historic activity in this area – including the re-entry of private equity.
 Many firms are expanding advisory services, building brand recognition, and proactively positioning for the possibilities of M&A.

 More and more, firm desirability is tied to how it is represented by a digital strategy as well as in its overall digital health.
 Your firm should prioritize digital tactics that support future plans for M&A in the event an opportunity presents itself.
 This means strengthening the firm’s brand identity, optimizing its online presence, becoming a beacon to attract the best talent, and generally presenting the firm in a way that resonates with this audience.

 If M&A is somewhere at the top of your “to do” list, you need to prioritize practices that make it clear you are future-minded and thriving in a digital-first world.

 Some firms are staunchly dedicated to remaining independent.
 In this case, a digital strategy can support the need for organic growth.
 For business development, it may take the form of a new service line(s), entrance into a new territory(ies), focusing on a niche(s), and/or putting an emphasis on advisory services (CAS).
 All of this will require digital to create the right market awareness, reach, positioning, and results.

 To support all of that business growth, you’ll have hiring goals as well.
 If your firm is aiming to expand by 30 team members in the next year, for example, your digital strategies need to reflect that goal.
 And your ability to attract quality talent could be dependent upon a digital plan for attracting, hiring, and retaining eager, loyal, and committed professionals.